Edmund Winston

-Edmund Winston Sr. (b.
-1745 – d.
-August 18, 1818) was a lawyer, politician, jurist, and patriot who represented south central Virginia in the Virginia Senate (1776-1783) then became a judge of the general court of Virginia (now the Virginia Supreme Court).
+Edmund Winston Sr. (1745 – August 18, 1818) was a lawyer, politician, jurist, and patriot who represented south central Virginia in the Virginia Senate (1776-1783) then became a judge of the general court of Virginia (now the Virginia Supreme Court).

 Early life and education

 Winston was born in 1745 in Hanover County, Virginia, the son of Lt.
 William Winston and Sarah Dabney.
 In 1704 his grandfather had sailed to the Virginia Colony from Yorkshire, England with his young family.
 Several sons (now this man's uncles) had settled further south in the colony, including Judge Anthony Winston of Buckingham County, whose daughter this man would marry, as discussed below.
 Edmund was his father's only son, and had two sisters.

 Career

 Winston moved westward along the James River as a young man and settled near Lynchburg, where he became a planter in several nearby counties, as well as owned a wharf named for his family.
 Winston also was admitted to the Virginia bar in 1767 and supported the American Revolution, furnishing supplies in support of the cause of independence.
 He was a first cousin of patriot firebrand and later Virginia governor Patrick Henry, who after his governmental service became a planter in Charlotte County, Virginia at its border with what became Campbell County, which as discussed below, Winston represented in the Virginia Senate, before (as also discussed below) becoming Henry's executor and marrying his widow.

 Meanwhile, voters from then-large Bedford and Pittsylvania Counties elected Winston as their representative in the Senate of Virginia in 1776, and he continued to win-re-election and serve until 1783, when he was replaced by Charles Lynch.
 However, Winston was not seated in the new legislature's first session because the Bedford County clerk had not been sworn, and the names of the counties in his district increased with the creation of Henry and later Campbell from Pittsylvania and Bedford Counties.